IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/installation.rst

    Check which BlenderBIM Add-on build you are using.
 The zip will have either ``py37``, ``py39``, or ``py310`` in the name.
-See the instructions in the **Unstable installation** section to check that you have installed the correct version.
+See the instructions in the `Unstable installation <../devs/installation.html#unstable-installation>`__ section to check that you have installed the correct version.

 2. **I am on Ubuntu and get an error similar to "ImportError:
    /lib/x86_64-linux-gnu/libm.so.6: version GLIBC_2.29 not found"**